kbdharun/Java-Programs/Class/Sep_9_class/notes.md

 ### Use of super keyword:

-1. To invoke/call base class constructor.
+1. To invoke/call the base class constructor.
-2. To access overriden data member.
+2. To access overridden data members.
-3. To call overriden member function.
+3. To call overridden member function.

 ### Overriding and Overloading